metabase/metabase/docs/configuring-metabase/appearance.md

 ## De-Metabasing your Metabase for embedding

-When embedding Metabase in your app, in addition to changing colors and fonts, you can show or hide Metabase-branded UI elements and links (like in-app links to Metabase's hallowed documentation).
+When embedding Metabase in your app, in addition to changing colors and fonts, you can show or hide Metabase-branded UI elements and links (like in-app links to Metabase's documentation).
 If you're embedding Metabase in your app, here are some settings you might want to change:

 - [Application name](#application-name)
 - [Logo](#logo)